jerrychong25/AndroidApp/README.md

-# List of Android Apps
+# List of Mobile Apps

 ## Summary

-Here is the full list of developed Android Apps as of 11th November 2018:
+Here is the full list of developed mobile apps as of 25th November 2018:
+1) Android Apps
 * BirthdayCardApp
 * CookiesApp
 * CourtCounterApp